Breaking enjoys its Olympic moment — but for how long? – DW – 08/10/2024

 "It's a new era for the Olympics, and that's why we have new sports like breaking," she said.
 "It's really nice for the children."

-And so, it is all the more surprising that breaking, for now, is "one and done."
+And so, it's all the more surprising that breaking, for now, is "one and done."
 The sport was dropped for the Los Angeles Games in 2028 to make way for baseball, softball and flag football, which bring in more money and prestige for the US market.

 Olympics takes breaking away from its roots